 - You have asthma, allergies, or another condition that leaves you more vulnerable to mold.

-Exposure to mold can also worsen these underlying conditions.
-Or, in some rare cases, it can lead to pneumonia.
+In some rare cases, it can lead to pneumonia.

 How to spot mold indoors

 Knowing how to identify mold in indoor spaces is another important step toward ruling out causes of unexplained respiratory symptoms and taking steps to address them.

 - discoloration in damp, warm, and dark areas of your home, such as bathrooms, closets, laundry rooms, or kitchens

 - mold growth in areas where water may pool up or condense, such as your bathroom ceiling, cupboards under sinks, and drywall near water sources

 - staining that seeps out of a wall or keeps coming back when you try to clean it